Shea Butter Benefits for Hair

 Extracted from the nut of the African Shea Tree, shea butter has been used traditionally for thousands of years to sooth hair and scalp and promote hair growth by African people.
 Naturally rich in vitamins and minerals and intensely moisturizing, it provides long-lasting nourishment from the roots to the tip of the hair.

 Where is Shea Butter Sourced?

-We are so proud to have secured a partnership with a cooperative supplier of East African Nilotica shea butter in Uganda.
-Friend, entrepreneur, and healer, Ssanyu Birigwa, has a personal history and vision to change the social, economic and environmental sustainability of Uganda.
+We are so proud to have secured a partnership with a cooperative supplier of organic East African Nilotica shea butter from Uganda.
+Friend, entrepreneur, and bone healer, Ssanyu Birigwa, has a personal history and vision to change the social, economic and environmental sustainability of Uganda.
 As an advocate for the women and men shea nut gatherers her focus is on supporting fair wages for work in harvesting this precious resource and supplying beauty companies like Captain Blankenship with luxurious, cold-pressed, organic shea butter.

 East African Nilotica is known for its higher percentage of fatty acids, high levels of Vitamin A and E content, and (the reason we choose it) it needs no processing so it can be enjoyed in its rawest, purest form.